Victor Cavendish, 9th Duke of Devonshire: Later career

 On returning to England, Devonshire worked at the League of Nations before serving from 1922 to 1924 as Secretary of State for the Colonies (with a seat in the Cabinet, while headed by Prime Ministers Bonar Law and Stanley Baldwin).
-There, he opposed the views of Lord Delemere, the leading White settler in Kenya, who had helped found the Happy Valley set and campaigned for self-government by White settlers.
+There, he opposed the views of Lord Delemere, the leading white settler in Kenya, who had helped found the Happy Valley set and campaigned for self-government by white settlers.
 Devonshire advocated protecting the interests of the Africans.
 The Devonshire White Paper of 1923, which he authored, was cited as a reason why Kenya did not develop as a white minority rule, similar to the model of the Union of South Africa and Southern Rhodesia.

 In 1922, he was appointed by King George V to the committee that was charged with looking into how honours were to be bestowed in the United Kingdom.

+In 1925, the Cavendish Golf Club was opened in Derbyshire.
+In 1923, he commissioned the Lido Prize winner Dr. Alister MacKenzie to design the course.
+MacKenzie graduated from University of Cambridge in 1891 and attended the university at the same time as the future Duke.
+The land afforded by the Duke at the time of commission was not large.
+MacKenzie believed that the quality of a hole was not determined by its length.
+The resulting design is considered one of the finest short courses (less than 6,000 yards) in the United Kingdom.
+The course takes advantage of the natural features of the area, which is a hallmark of MacKenzie's designs.
+Augusta National, Cypress Point, Royal Melbourne, Meadow Club, Pasatiempo, and Crystal Downs are other courses designed by the same architect.
+Cavendish Golf Club is considered by some to be the inspiration for Augusta National, home of the Masters Tournament.
+In the quiet section of Buxton, the course is home to a variety of wildlife, including deer, hares, buzzards, kestrels, and sparrow hawks.

-From 1933 until his death he was Honorary Colonel of the 24 (Derbyshire Yeomanry) Armoured Car Company, Royal Tank Regiment, in the Territorial Army.
+From 1933 to his death, he was Honorary Colonel of the 24 (Derbyshire Yeomanry) Armoured Car Company, Royal Tank Regiment, in the Territorial Army.
 He simultaneously continued to run his agricultural land holdings, especially around Chatsworth House, where he died in May 1938.